shenapse/doc-templates/templates/03_Component_Level_Architecture.md

 ### Example

-> The `TrajectoryPlanner` component operates within the **Navigation Subsystem**.
+> The motion-planning component operates within the **navigation subsystem**.
-> It consumes positional and obstacle data from `PerceptionModule` and provides trajectory commands to the `MotionExecutor`.
+> It consumes positional and obstacle data from the upstream perception service and provides trajectory directives to the downstream motion executor.
 > Its purpose is to bridge perception and control, ensuring smooth and collision-free motion generation under dynamic environmental conditions.

 ---